mpdf/mpdf.github.io/troubleshooting/error-messages.md

 modification_time: 2015-08-05T12:00:32+00:00
 ---

-<b>"Output has already been sent from the script - PDF file generation aborted."</b>
+**"Output has already been sent from the script - PDF file generation aborted."**

 If you see this message it means that the script has sent output to the browser before starting to generate the PDF file.